MEGA65/open-roms/CONFIG.md

 Richer banners need more BASIC segment, varies between brands.

+### `CONFIG_SHOW_FEATURES`

+If enabled, shows the most important compiled-in features on the startup screen.

+It is recommended to keep it enabled for informational purposes.

 ### `CONFIG_BANNER_PAL_NTSC`

 If enabled, prints video system on startup banner.
 Eye candy only.

-Feature needs some bytes in BASIC (depending on banner type) and about 25 bytes in KERNAL segment.
+Feature needs few bytes in BASIC and about 25 bytes in KERNAL segment.

 ## Debug options